UC-Berkeley-Plasma-Imaging-Research/Fringe-Detection/README.md

 6. Save the aligned images for further processing.

 ### Step 4: Save Automatic Result
-Click `Save Fringes as Binary` in the Detection tab to export the current binary mask (0 = fringe, 255 = background).
+Click `Save Fringes as Binary` in the  to export the current binary mask (0 = fringe, 255 = background).

 ### Step 5: Fine Editing (Editor Tab)
 Switch to `Editor`: